Ludevofc/ludevofc/README.md

     </a>
 </h1>

-Bem-vindo ao meu perfil do GitHub!
-Eu sou o Ludevofc.
+Welcome to my GitHub profile!
+I'm Ludevofc.

-- 🔭 Atualmente estou trabalhando em projetos emocionantes relacionados a ɯǝʌıℲ e the sims mods...
+- 🔭 I'm currently working on exciting projects related to ɯǝʌıℲ and the sims mods...
-- 👯 Estou procurando colaborar em projetos interessantes e desafiadores...
+- 👯 I'm looking to collaborate on interesting and challenging projects...

 <div align="center">
   <a href="https://github.com/Ludevofc"></a>